.jpeg)

 Will You Move Yourself?

-- Make an appointment with your installation’s transportation office.
-You may be able to complete counseling online through the DOD website move.mil.
+- Make an appointment with your installation’s transportation office for approval for your PPM.
+You should be able to submit some of your paperwork online through DPS .

 - Decide which rental equipment and packing materials you’ll need.
 Professional companies often offer partial moving assistance.

-- Determine if temporary storage is required at either end of the trip.
+- Determine if temporary storage is required at either end of the move.

 - Update your insurance policies.
 PPMs require up-to-date insurance policies for vehicles, trailers, and accident coverage.